Nurse Stress Management: 5 Relaxation Techniques for the Busy Nurse

 To further your stress reduction, “close your eyes and guide your mind to that place, paying close attention to the sounds, textures and smells.
 Use all your senses and take time to escape your workplace so you can return with a fresh, vacation-like mind.”

-Like deep breathing and muscle relaxation, this is a subtle way to battle stress during your nursing shift.
+This is a subtle way to battle stress during your nursing shift like deep breathing and muscle relaxation.

 With these five visualization skills, you’ll be able to recognize when you’re under great stress and take the necessary steps to combat it, leaving you happier as a person and more effective as a nurse.